pascalkrautm/002---Audio-News-Podcast-Generator/README.md

 for direct consumption.
 Note: The audio file should be created in the current folder.

 To achieve this task, we proceed according to The Team Data Science Process (TDSP).
 This is a standardized process model for analytics projects.
-Each solution section follows the process steps of the TDSP
+Each solution section follows the process steps of the TDSP.

 ### 2. Business Understanding

-Understand and Questions
+In the course of the task, a command line tool was created that automatically generates a podcast for the user after he enters his interests.
+The podcast plays the latest interesting news for the user.

+So, the **goal of the task** was to create a user-friendly tool for automatic podcast generation.
+The tool asks the user for their topic preferences and generates the latest news.
+These news items are then read aloud by the tool.
+In the process, the user can set the volume, speed and language of the podcast according to his preferences.
+The generated podcast can be saved according to the user's preferences.

 ### 3. Data Acquisition and Understanding
+- What is an RSS-Feed?

--Which Packages used?
+- Which Packages used?

 -Scrapper, Key word and txt-File